balaram414/coddingPractice/README.md

 # coddingPractice

-# This Repo using for Codding practice for Interview
+# This Repo is used for Codding practice for the Interview